valencik/mastersAPSC/documents/thesis/thesis.md

 Instead of a single number representing an author's number of publications, a parameter representing the distribution of publications over time could be used.
 How many papers did a given author published in the beginning of their career?
 How many papers did the publish at the end of their career, or most recently?
-We will take four measurements for each author regarding their publication history: the number of papers published in the first, second, third, and forth quartile of their careers.
+We will take three measurements for each author regarding their publication history: the percentage of their total publications in the first, second, and final third of their career.

 %- Need authors with many publications
 In order to break up the number of entries over time like this, each author needs to have multiple entries over multiple years.
 Recall their are 41254 authors with only a single publication in the database.
 That is 41254 out of 100147, roughly $40\%$ of the total unique authors.
 Therefore we lose $40\%$ of the authors in the database if we require an author to have published over multiple years.
-In order to have a non zero number of publications in each quartile an author must have a minimum of 4 publications.
+In order to have a non zero number of publications in each quartile an author must have a minimum of 3 publications.
-This requirement cuts out $62\%$ of authors.
+This requirement cuts out $55\%$ of authors.

 %- Demonstrate that removing all single publication authors is not as harmful as it might seem How much of the database is affected if every author below a certain publication amount is removed?